How Can We Raise Awareness About Dementia In India?

 To address this growing issue, increased funding and resources for dementia research and support are required.
 To better understand the causes of dementia, develop effective treatments, and eventually find a cure, research is required.
 People with dementia and their carers require assistance to improve their quality of life.

-See also How to Provide Personal Care and Hygiene Support for Dementia Patients at Home
+See also How to Manage Medications for a Loved One with Dementia at Home

 Currently, dementia research funding lags behind that of other diseases such as cancer and heart disease.
 The National Institutes of Health (NIH) in the United States, for example, allocated $2.8 billion to cancer research in 2020, compared to only $2.2 billion for Alzheimer’s disease research.
 This disparity is even more pronounced when more than five million Americans are currently living with Alzheimer’s disease, compared to approximately 600,000 Americans who die from cancer each year.